kroketio/quart-session/README.md

 set `SESSION_STATIC_FILE` to `True`.

-### Session hijack prevention
+### Session pinning

-(Optionally) pins an user's session to his/her IP address.
+Associates an user's session to his/her IP address.
 This mitigates cookie stealing via XSS etc, and is handy for paranoid web applications.

 ```python3